N1ck-Benson/github-client/README.md

 - The API will let us get everything we need without authentication.
 The readme requires two GET requests instead of one, but doesn't require authentication if the repo is public.
   - initially thought this was the case, then changed tack.
 Had to go back to fix
 - The api response header provides links for moving through pagination.
 In the time given it seems more straightforward to just specify a page based on the UI state.
-- Choosing different methods for the forms (controlled, uncontrolled)
-  - This gives us the option to dynamically update the search bar as the user types, if we decide this would be a useful feature
-  - For the filter, dynamic responses to inputs seem unnecessary and potentially expensive / bad for UX, so let's use a straightforward form
 - Nice-to-have: user-friendly error handling
 - NTH: caching results pages already viewed
 - DRY up the side views with sass mixins